 - many people develop GAD for no apparent reason.”

 I am still unsure about why I have GAD.
-I definitely think it’s partly genetic as I’ve been a worrier and over anxious my whole life.
+I often think it’s partly genetic as I’ve been a worrier and over anxious my whole life.
 I also think it could be due to a lack of Serotonin which helps regulate moods.
 I guess it could be due to a number of different things that I might never fully understand.
+All I know is that my life is on hold because of it and I sometimes I feel like I can’t go on.

 What does Anxiety feel like?

 Everyone experiences anxiety differently but for me the main physical symptom is a pressure on my chest.
-It almost feels like a weight is on my chest and I can’t get it off.
+It almost feels like a heavy rock is on my chest and I can’t get it off.
 I sometimes have butterflies or a horrible feeling in the pit of my stomach too.

 Depending on the severity of my anxiety, I sometimes feel like I have a rapid heartbeat and my heart feels like it is thumping out of my chest.
 When this happens I can get a bit breathless which can escalate into a full blown panic attack.
 I haven’t had one for a long time because I recognise the symptoms now and can usually slow my breathing down and stop myself from panicking.
 I recall having a panic attack at a concert a few years ago.
 It came out of nowhere and I fainted.
 I didn’t realise that’s what it was at the time and the paramedics thought I had maybe been drinking or taking drugs but I hadn’t.
 I had only been in the venue for a short period of time when it happened.

 Anxiety also causes me to be restless, tired and fatigued.
 It’s not a normal tiredness.
-My mind works over time and I constantly overthink and the constant internal battle is very tiresome.
-It affects my memory and sometimes I have no energy to do anything.
-I struggle to sleep when I am having a really bad time of it and find myself sitting up to all hours at night and then struggling to get up for work in the morning.
-This is something I am working on.
+My mind works over time and I constantly overthink and the constant internal battle and dialogue is very tiresome.
+It affects my memory and a lot of the time I have no energy to do anything.
+I struggle to sleep and find myself sitting up to all hours at night and then struggling to get up for work in the morning.
+This is something I really need to change.

 How do I manage my Anxiety?

 I have been taking medication for both Anxiety and Depression for about two years.
-It takes a while to find the right combination and dose but it seems to be working for me just now.
+It takes a while to find the right combination and dose but it seems to be taking the edge off just now.
 I have also had a course of Cognitive Behavioural Therapy (CBT).
-This was really beneficial for me and I learned coping mechanisms which help me to rationalise my thoughts as when the intrusive thoughts take over I cannot think straight.
+This was helpful for me and I learned coping mechanisms which help me to rationalise my thoughts as when the intrusive thoughts take over I cannot think straight.
+Sadly though, my anxiety never seems to fully go away.

 Self care is very important.
-It’s important for me to keep my mind occupied and I think that’s one of the reasons I started getting into blogging, freebie hunting and product testing etc. It provides a welcome distraction plus I get paid and get to test lots of amazing products!
+It’s important for me to keep my mind occupied and I think that’s one of the reasons I started getting into blogging, and product testing etc. It provides a welcome distraction plus I get paid and get to test lots of amazing products.
 I wrote this blog post tonight so I could get it out of my mind.

 One of the hardest things to do is exercise when you have anxiety but it really is important to try and get out of the house and into the fresh air.
-I guarantee that you will feel a bit better just by going out a brisk walk.
-It usually works for me even though it’s the last thing I feel like doing.
+It’s too easy to become a recluse in your own house.
 The hardest part is getting out the door but once I am out I just keep walking until I get tired.
-I have adog and I know she needs out so it probably makes it a bit easier.
+I have a dog and she needs out so I have no option but to go outside.
 The routine of walking the dog after dinner helps me.
-I will also go for bath, pamper myself and binge watch Netflix!
-I try to get at least 8 hours sleep, drink a lot of water and make the best choices I can with food but it’s very difficult.
-I crave chocolate and can sometime binge eat in the evening which isn’t great.
+I will also go for bath, pamper myself and binge watch Netflix.

-Another important thing which helps is to talk about it.
 When I have anxiety I talk to my husband about it.
-Getting it off my chest and sometimes having a good cry usually makes me feel better.
+Getting it off my chest and sometimes having a good cry usually makes me feel slightly better.
 Plus copious cups of tea!
 I spoke about how I was feeling last night and this evening and I am feeling better than I did.
 It’s true what they say though, “a problem shared is a problem halved.”

-I might have GAD my whole life, who knows, but it’s how I manage it that will make the most difference to my life.
-I have slowly gotten better but it’s took two years to reach a point where I can have a bit of a life (to a point) but I know it can change quickly if I don’t look after myself.
-I guess accepting that it is a disorder was half the battle as for a long time I thought it was normal to feel the way I did.
+I might have GAD my whole life, who knows, but I’m just doing my best to manage it at the moment.
+I have slowly made a little progress but it’s took two years to reach a point where I can actually get out of bed and showered.
+I guess accepting that I have a diagnosed disorder was half the battle as for a long time I thought it was normal to feel the way I did.